kelvintyb/mealbox-app/README.md

 User C is just starting out cooking and is unsure of the steps that are needed and ingredients he/she needs to whip up his/her favouriite dish.
 With MealBox, he/she is delivered the ingredients as well as step by step recipies delivered straight to his/her front door.

-##Diagrams and Wireframes
+## Diagrams and Wireframes

 TBA

-##What code was used?
+## What code was used?

-In this project, ruby on rails was the primary programming language that was used.
-AJAX was used as the driver of user flow, RESTful routing and search functions in our project Javascipt was used to run external APIs

-##Installation for dependencies
+Refer to Code-Highlights.js for the key code blocks that runs our features.

+## How to install

 TBA

-##What's next?
+## What's next?

 TBA

-##Insects

-1) recipes/new : jquery-easing bug from recipemaker.html.erb due to jquery-easing file conflicting with jquery file/gem. recreate bug by trying to add 2 new recipes in a row.
+## Known Bugs

+TBA

-##What was used?
+## What was used?

+Frontend: Bootstrap, Masonry, Javascipt/jQuery,
-Bootstrap 3.7,Javascipt with jquery, Ruby On Rails, SQL Lite3 , GoogleMaps API, Nutrionix API, Braintree Payment API, Heroku
+Backend: Ruby On Rails, SQL Lite3
+External APIs: GoogleMaps API, Nutrionix API, Braintree Payment API Hosted on Heroku

-##Collaborators

-Leader: Mr Kelvin Tan
-Slaves : Mr Tan Shi Hao, Mr Alex Wong, Miss Nurul Huda, Mr Shamim Bhagat Of General Assembly Singapore, Class of Web Development Immersive 6

-##Credits

-.WDI6
-Mr Prima Aulia Gusta,Instructor WDI6
-Mr Glen Choo && Miss Tan Kai Lin, Teaching Assistants
+For full list of Dependencies, refer to the Gemfile

+## Credits

+Many thanks go to our wonderful instructors & coursemates from General Assembly Singapore for their help and support.